sylefeb/Silice/projects/easy-riscv/README.md

 > **Note:** The firmware C code does not have to be inlined in the Silice source code, it can also be included as an external file.

 In addition inputs and outputs can be specified in a straightforward manner.
 See `output uint32 leds` in the `cpu_blinky` declaration above?
 This automatically generates the C-function `void leds(unsigned int)` that the firmware uses to set `leds` in the hardware design.
 The same is possible for inputs; for instance declaring `input int32 a` would similarly create a function `int a()` that would allow the CPU to read the value of `a` from the hardware.
+You can also request a special output that will pulse whenever a given output is written (or a given input is read).
+See the [on_accessed example](./on_accessed/main.ice) for more details.

 The [project source code](main.ice) shows of a few additional possibilities regarding interactions with the pre-processor; see comments therein.
 More elaborate examples will follow, stay tuned!